Sexual assault charge dropped against rapper Mystikal

+FILE - In this March 19, 2016 file photo, Mystikal performs during the Legends of Southern Hip Hop Tour at the Fox Theatre, in Atlanta.
+A sexual assault charge has been dropped against the New Orleans rapper, ... more

 SHREVEPORT, La.
-(AP) — A sexual assault charged was dropped against New Orleans rapper Mystikal, who was released from jail on a $3 million bond almost two years ago.
+(AP) — Prosecutors have dropped rape and kidnapping charges against New Orleans rapper Mystikal, who was released from jail on a $3 million bond almost two years ago.

-On Thursday, a Caddo Parish grand jury returned a no true bill against Mystikal, whose real name is Michael Lawrence Tyler, news outlets reported.
+The rapper had been indicted in 2017 but on Thursday, a second Caddo Parish grand jury returned a no true bill clearing Mystikal, whose real name is Michael Lawrence Tyler, the parish district attorney's office said in a news release.

-The district attorney's office said the case was resubmitted to a second grand jury after “additional evidence and information were discovered."
+“Additional evidence and information were discovered and the case was resubmitted to this second Grand Jury in the interest of justice,” the statement said.

 Tyler, 50, surrendered to authorities in August 2017 when he learned there was a warrant out for his arrest on rape and kidnapping charges.
 Tyler was accused of a sexual assault at a Shreveport casino in October 2016.